Bus passes for disabled people

 If you don't automatically qualify for a bus pass:

-- are profoundly or severely deaf
+- profoundly or severely deaf

-- are without speech
+- without speech

-- have a disability, or have suffered an injury, which has a substantial and long-term effect on your ability to walk
+- have a disability, or have suffered an injury, which has a substantial and long-term adverse effect on your ability to walk

-- Monday - Friday between 9.30am - midnight: Free
+- Monday - Friday after 9.30am – last bus: Free

-- Saturday, Sunday and bank holidays: Free
+- Saturday, Sunday and Bank Holidays: Free

 On bus journeys in the rest of England: